JackpotRising/jr-docs/unity/integration.md

 #### 2. Implement a Tournament Listener

-We recommend implement the following into a GameManager script in Unity.
-Note the class injects `JackpotRising.ContestListener` in addition to `MonoBehaviour`.
+Most games utilize a 'GameManger' script to handle core gameplay logic shared throughout the scope of the game.
+We recommend follow the example script below for implementing a Tournament Listener (aka Contest Listener).
+Note the class injects `JackpotRising.ContestListener` in addition to the standard `MonoBehaviour`.
+Key features have been documented within the script below.

-?> We've documented key features in the example GameManger script below:

-> Note that 'contest' is another term we use for tournaments internally

 ```csharp
 using UnityEngine;